|Position:||Assistant Speed, Strength & Conditioning Coach|

-Stephen Englehart is in his second year as the assistant speed-strength and conditioning coach for football, joining the department on April 1, 2011.
+Stephen Englehart is in his fourth year as the assistant director of sports performance, joining the department on April 1, 2011.
 He works primarily with the football, women’s soccer, women’s golf and tennis programs.

 While at Hawai'i, he earned his Master’s in Kinesiology and Rehabilitation Science in the spring of 2009.
 He received his Bachelor’s degree in Exercise Science from Southeastern Louisiana University in 2005.

 He was born June 5, 1981 in New Orleans, and graduated from Fountainbleau High School (Mandeville, La.), where he lettered in basketball.
 His twin brother, Chad, is an assistant strength coach with the Washington Redskins.
-He is married to the former Laura Williams (a registered nurse at the Rocky Mountain Cancer Center in Longmont); the couple has two children, Braylon (4), and Coralee (born this past August 12).
+He is married to the former Laura Williams (a registered nurse at the Rocky Mountain Cancer Center in Longmont); the couple has two children, Braylon (6) and Coralee (2).